thuwahn/clique-bait-campaign-sql-python-bi/campaign_uplift_analysis.md

 WHERE ei.event_name IN ('Ad Impression', 'Ad Click', 'Purchase');
 ```

-Create a view that maps each user event to the campaign active at the time of the event.
+Create a view that maps each user event to the campaign active at the time of the event:

 ```sql
 CREATE VIEW campaign_events AS